-25. For an organic approach to pest control, build up your soil to encourage healthy microbes and other soil microorganisms, and earthworms.
-Healthy soil means healthy plants that are better able to resist pests and disease, thus reducing the need for harmful pesticides.
+25. For an organic approach to pest control, build up your soil to encourage beneficial microbes, other soil microorganisms and earthworms.
+Healthy soil means healthy plants that are better able to resist pests and disease, reducing the need for harmful pesticides.

 Provides organic matter and natural nutrients for flowers and vegetables.

 Wall O Water (3-Pack)

 Start tomatoes and peppers 6 to 8 weeks earlier without fear of frost or freezing.

 Includes 5 sample tubes and a color comparison chart for analyzing results.